 Testicular torsion occurs when the mains vessel that supplies blood to the testicles becomes twisted, resulting in a medical emergency.
 It is more common between the ages of 10 to 25 years old and can cause swelling and intense testicular pain.
 In some cases, the torsion is just partial, which causes a more mild pain or pain just with movement of the body.

-What to do: You should proceed immediately to the hospital for surgical treatment to prevent complications like infertility.
+How to treat: You should proceed immediately to the hospital for surgical treatment to prevent complications like infertility.

 One of the first symptoms of testicular cancer is a bump on the testicle or a testicle that increases in size (which can look like swelling).
 In these cases, it is common not to experience pain, but to notice a change in shape or firmness in a testicle.
 Other factors that contribute to an increased risk for cancer are a positive family history and having HIV.

-What to do: This cancer should be identified as early as possible to increase the chances of a cure.
+How to treat: This cancer should be identified as early as possible to increase the chances of a cure.
 If you suspect you may have cancer, you should book a consult with a urologist for assessment, testing and diagnosis.

-Read more about the symptoms of cancer that you should never ignore.
+Read more about the symptoms of cancer that you should not ignore.